ngnlang/ngn/README.md

 doThing()
 ```

-Unlike functions, closures give you access to the state of their surrounding scope.
+Unlike functions, closures give you access to the state of their surrounding scope. (this needs serious rethinking)
 ```ngn
 const base = 10